yyyaaan/yBotY/README.md

 - sync API wait for all answers from LLM, often more structured
 - streaming APIs sends token immediately one available, only in string

+## Prerequisite and Settings

+At minimal, `BOT_OPENAI_KEY` is required.
+Environmental variables can be found [`settings.py`](/src/botSettings/settings.py) for all variables.
+Kindly noted that the name is not OpenAI default.

+Major configurable options are also listed in [`settings.py`](/src/botSettings/settings.py).

 ## Chat with Documents